Save For Retirement: 3 Simple Steps

 3 Simple Steps to Save for Retirement

-Now that you know a little bit more about the types of retirement accounts, it’s time to start making a plan and saving.
+Now that you know a little bit more about the types of retirement accounts, it’s time to start making a plan to save for retirement.
 In three simple steps, you can be well on your way to making your retirement goals a reality.

-Even if your retirement is several years (or even decades) away, there are steps that you can take today to set yourself up for success.
+Even if your retirement is several years (or even decades) away, there are steps that you can take today to set yourself up for success (while still being able to enjoy life).
 By saving just a little bit from each paycheck, you can hit your retirement goals and look forward to those work-free golden years that you’ve earned.